*Note: both forms must be completed when applying.

 TERMS: One member appointed for a two (2) year term.

 INFORMATION TO CONSIDER BEFORE APPLYING: This is a three-member board that may hear appeals from certain board of health decisions regarding residential sewage treatment systems.
 The probate court appoints one member of the board, who serves as the chairperson.
-The statute does not provide limitations on who can serve, however, the general rules on compatibility of public office would likely apply.
+The statute does not provide limitations on who can serve, however, the general rules on compatibility of public office apply.
 R.C.
 3718.11

-In 2012, the Ohio Attorney General issued an opinion stating that a county commissioner may serve on the board as long as the commissioner does not participate in any deliberations, discussions, negotiations, or votes concerning arrangements between the county and the sewage treatment system appeals board relating to the sewage treatment system appeals board's use, rental, or lease of county facilities.
-Per the OAG, the commissioner should also recuse from any appeals before the sewage treatment system appeals board involving real property owned or leased by the county.
-2012 Ohio Op.
-Atty.
-Gen. No. 2012-0005 2012 WL 691618, at *1
+A county commissioner may serve on a residential sewage treatment systems board as long as the commissioner does not participate in any deliberations, discussions, negotiations, or votes concerning arrangements between the county and the sewage treatment system appeals board relating to the sewage treatment system appeals board's use, rental, or lease of county facilities.
+2012 Ohio Atty.
+Gen. Ops.
+No. 2012-0005.
+Such a commissioner should also recuse from any appeals before the sewage treatment system appeals board involving real property owned or leased by the county.
+Id

 CURRENT APPOINTEE AND TERM EXPIRATION: